-Halons are potent, ozone-depleting and climate change gases.
-While halons are no longer produced anywhere in the world and can not be imported into Canada, they remain in use in both the aviation and military sectors as well as areas identified under The Montreal Protocol as "Critical Use".
+Halons are among the most damaging substances to the ozone layer.
+While Halons are no longer produced anywhere in the world and can not be imported into Canada, they remain in use in both the aviation and military sectors as well as areas identified under the Montreal Protocol as "Critical Use".
 Halons continue to be used in certain other countries around the world.
-However, they must rely on recycled stocks of halon.
+However, they must rely on recycled stocks of Halon.
 Halon use in Manitoba is now limited and restricted for very definite applications (i.e. aviation or military).